MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/code-blocks.md

 print("Hello, world!")
 ```

-The short name works - I don't know if it has the same coverage though.
+The short name works too.
+Note that outside of Github, other editing tools like an IDE or StackEdit might only support the long or the short form of a language.

 	```py
 	print("Hello, world!")